trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 - Kubernetes worker
 - bootstrap docker registry

 **Note:** Minimum 1 instance required.
-For minimal TAP installation can be combined with `compute-master` role.
+For a minimal TAP installation, can be combined with `compute-master` role.

 ---